 In 2011, Joshua left the practice of law to become the Executive Pastor of Antioch Community Church in Norman, Oklahoma.
 While there, he directed the development and implementation of church-wide strategy and structures and oversaw management of the church’s operations, finances, and staff.
 During his time on staff, the church more than doubled in size, purchased a worship facility debt free, and began the process of launching several missionaries and church plants overseas and in the United States.

 After serving the church in Oklahoma for four years, Joshua returned to his Texas roots in 2015 to rejoin the practice of law.
-Since that time, he has represented and counseled numerous individuals and companies on a broad variety of matters, including employment law issues, breach of contract, partnership disputes, business formation and dissolution, and other commercial litigation matters.
+Since that time, he has represented and counseled numerous individuals and companies on a broad variety of matters, including employment law issues, commercial and residential construction, breach of contract, partnership disputes, business formation and dissolution, and other commercial litigation matters.
 Joshua is a skilled litigator with practical, real world experience overseeing employees, finances, and strategic direction for an organization.
 Joshua uses this varied experience to help clients strategically and creatively achieve their goals.